ASFA Physiotherapy Centre 2015-2020

 The centre treated (and still treats!) children with developmental delays and disabilities including cerebral palsy, club foot, Down’s Syndrome, genu valgum, autism, club foot, trauma, cerebral malaria and many congenital syndromes.

 Hunt Physiotherapy, founded by Kate Hunt, was accredited by the Rwandan Allied Health Professionals Council in May 2018 as an official provider of Continuing Professional Development (CPD).
-Together with local courses, ASFA Physio staff are therefore well placed to stay at the forefront of their field, despite the centres remote location.
+Together with local courses, ASFA Physio staff were therefore well placed to stay at the forefront of their field with annual CPD lectures by Hunt Physiotherapy, despite the centres remote location.

 ASFA Physio is a place where…

 The physio team provide full-time treatment and care for a number of paediatric inpatients on a short-term basis

 Parents learn to incorporate the practice of new skills into everyday life

 Carers and parents are taught ‘hands on’ tools to help their children develop and achieve their potential